Rickmansworth Young Musician of the Year 2023

 The Rickmansworth Young Musician of the Year has been held annually since 1983.
 It has attracted high calibre students of classical music from a wide area of Hertfordshire, Buckinghamshire, and London.

-This prestigious event has been the launch pad for past winners reaching the finals of the BBC Young Musician Competition and international events and for many of its competitors making careers in music.
+This prestigious event has been the launch pad for our competitors reaching the finals of the BBC Young Musician Competition and international events and for many of our young performers making careers in music.
 We particularly welcome minimum level competitors with all entrants receiving valuable assessments of their performances from our panel of expert judges.
 Finalists gain valuable public performing experience in front of appreciative and supportive audiences.

 2022 Competition Results